Oscar Niemeyer International Cultural Centre: Film Centre

 The Film Centre works on films on themes, such as the United Nations, etc., but also shows premieres, and short-films.

 Oscar Niemeyer International Cultural Centre Foundation

 The Fundación Centro Cultural Internacional Oscar Niemeyer Principado de Asturias was created in 2007 to manage the Niemeyer Centre's buildings and cultural projects.
 The Foundation develops international projects and works to set up a collaborative network.
 The work of the Foundation is based on three aims: education, culture and peace.
+It has a strong focus on collaboration with international cultural centres.